 Let’s face it: earwax (also known as cerumen) is often considered the dirty, smelly part of audiology.
 In over twenty-nine years of treating patients, I have been amazed at how the presence of earwax horrifies my patients.
-They often go to great extremes to clean their ears prior to their appointments, worried that the presence of earwax is a sign of poor hygiene.
+They often go to great extremes to clean their ears prior to their appointments, worried that the presence of cerumen is a sign of poor hygiene.

-However, the reality is that earwax has many wonderful benefits, except in instances of overaccumulation.
+However, the reality is that the wax inside the ears has many wonderful benefits, except in instances of overaccumulation.
 It is a natural moisturizer which traps unwelcome dirt and dust, plus it has protective properties that prevent bacteria from reaching the inner ear.

 It is no surprise that researchers are finding other reasons to extol the values of earwax.
-In an article recently forwarded to me by a colleague, Dr. Herane-Vives discusses the potential for using earwax to monitor cortisol levels, hopefully leading to an easier method of diagnosing and managing psychiatric conditions like depression.
+In an article recently forwarded to me by a colleague, Dr. Herane-Vives discusses the potential for using cerumen to monitor cortisol levels, hopefully leading to an easier method of diagnosing and managing psychiatric conditions like depression.
 In a similar, unrelated article (What Your Earwax Says About Your Ancestry), researchers refer to cortisol levels found in the earwax of a blue whale, which indicate periods of stress during the whale’s lifetime.

 Why would this be important to audiologists?
 It is well-established that auditory disorders such as hearing loss, tinnitus, misophonia, and hyperacusis can cause stress.
 Furthermore, anxiety, fatigue, and depression are common symptoms associated with auditory disorders that are left untreated.